Harvey suspended, Stanton hits 2 HRs, Marlins beat Mets 7-0

+Giancarlo Stanton was surprised to see someone besides Matt Harvey on the mound for the New York Mets.
+Not that the Miami slugger let a last-minute pitching change affect his success at Citi Field.

-Shortly after scheduled starter Matt Harvey was suspended by the New York Mets, Giancarlo Stanton hit two more monstrous home runs off fill-in Adam Wilk that led the Miami Marlins to a 7-0 victory Sunday.
+Shortly after Harvey was suspended by the Mets and scratched from his start, Stanton hit a pair of monstrous home runs off fill-in Adam Wilk to lead the Marlins to a 7-0 victory Sunday.

-Harvey was suspended three days without pay for an undisclosed violation of team rules.
-General manager Sandy Alderson announced the punishment in a brief statement before the game.
+Harvey was penalized three days without pay for an undisclosed violation of team rules.
+The Marlins learned of the move at 11:45 a.m. and had little to no time to prepare for the replacement.

+"Nothing about him before today," Stanton said.
+"Just saw a little bit of film and some tendencies, but that's really about it."

+Wilk (0-1) was brought up from Triple-A Las Vegas on short notice and little sleep.
+He made several stops on his way to New York and took an overnight flight, arriving at the ballpark straight from the airport around 8:45 a.m.

+"In a situation like that, I just kind of have to go out there and pitch the best I can with my strengths," Wilk said.
+"I don't think the pitches were terrible, but I also didn't make them to what we were trying to do."

+Said Mets manager Terry Collins: "Pretty tough situation to put him in, but it's what we had to do."

+Stanton hit a three-run homer in the first off the facing of the upper deck in left.
+In the third, he launched a solo shot off the glass window of the Porsche Grille, measured at 468 feet for his 10th homer of the year.
+It was the 21st multihomer game for Stanton, including six at Citi Field.

+"The atmosphere's always fun," he said.
+"You've got to play well.
+Otherwise you're going to get heckled in the outfield."

 Making his first start of the year while Edinson Volquez recovers from a blister problem, Jose Urena (1-0) and three relievers combined on a one-hitter as the Marlins snapped a three-game losing streak.
-Rene Rivera led off the sixth inning with a clean single against Urena.
+Rene Rivera led off the sixth inning with a clean single against Urena, but the Mets were shut out for the first time this season.

-Stanton hit a three-run homer in the first off the facing of the upper deck in left.
-In the third, he launched a solo shot off the glass window of the Porsche Grille, a shot measured at 468 feet for his 10th homer of the year.

 Adeiny Hechavarria also homered for the Marlins.